-- brids (integer) build request IDs to complete - results (integer) integer result code - complete_at (datetime) time at which the buildset was completed builds class buildbot.db.builds.BuildsConnectorComponent
+- brids (integer) build request IDs to complete - results (integer) integer result code - complete at (datetime) time at which the buildset was completed unclaimExpiredRequests (old)

 Raises NotClaimedError

 Complete a set of build requests, all of which are owned by this master instance.
 This will fail with NotClaimedError if the build request is already completed or does not exist.
 If complete_at is not given, the current time will be used.